What is autism - Autism information - Characteristics of Autism - Bright Tots information on Autism and Child Development.

 Visual and Sense of Smell

-children may react to odors such as perfumes and deodorants.
-Others may use smell to seek out information about the
+may react to odors such as perfumes and deodorants.
+Others may use smell to seek out information about the surroundings in

 Vestibular Systems

-are upright, even with closed eyes.
-Children with autism may have differences in this orienting system so that they are fearful
+upright, even with closed eyes.
+Children with autism may have differences in this orienting system so that they are fearful of

-of movement and have trouble adjusting themselves on stairs or ramps.
+movement and have trouble adjusting themselves on stairs or ramps.
 They may seem strangely fearful or clumsy.
-The
+The opposite

-opposite is also true.
-Children may actively seek intense movement that upsets the vestibular system, such as whirling,
+is also true.
+Children may actively seek intense movement that upsets the vestibular system, such as whirling, spinning, or other

-spinning, or other movements that others cannot tolerate.
-Through information received from muscles and other body parts,
+movements that others cannot tolerate.
+Through information received from muscles and other body parts, people automatically

-people automatically know how to move or adjust positions efficiently and evenly.
-Children who have problems organizing
+know how to move or adjust positions efficiently and evenly.
+Children who have problems organizing the body’s information

 Anxiety